AguaClara/Textbook/AIDE/Specifications.rst

 Floc Filter (Floc Blanket)
 --------------------------

-Floc filters significantly improve the performance of a clarifier and reduce settled water.
+Floc filters significantly improve the performance of a clarifier and reduce the clarified water turbidity.

 A. The line jet from the diffusers enters the jet reverser to force flow up through the clarifier bay.
 The vertical upward jet momentum is used to resuspend flocs that have settled to the bottom of the clarifier bay.
 The resuspended flocs form a fluidized bed which is a floc filter.
 Small particles are captured by the flocs in the floc filter as the small particles flow into a floc.
 The bed is fluidized because flocs are kept in suspension by the upflowing water.